Supercuspidal representations of $\mathrm{GL}_{n}(F)$ distinguished by a unitary involution: The -selfdual type theorem

 \subsection{Endo-class version of main results}

-To prove Theorem \ref{Thmtautheta} and Theorem \ref{Thmselfdualtype}, we state the following corresponding endo-class version theorems.
+To prove Theorem \ref{Thmtautheta} and Theorem \ref{Thmselfdualtype}, we consider their corresponding analogues for the endo-class.
 Let $\Theta$ be an endo-class over $F$.
-As mentioned in section 3, we denote $d=\mathrm{deg}(\Theta)$.
-Moreover, its tame parameter field $T$ as a tamely ramified extension of $F$ is unique up to a $F$-isomorphism.
-We denote by $\Theta^{\sigma}$ the corresponding endo-class when acting $\sigma$ on $\Theta$.
+As mentioned in section 3, we write $d=\mathrm{deg}(\Theta)$.
+Moreover, its tame parameter field $T$ as a tamely ramified extension over $F$ is unique up to $F$-isomorphism.